 Shen in Taoist practice refers to the purest and most intelligent qi that is closest to Onenergy, the universe’s primitive qi.

 Both Buddhism and Taoism pursue Shen as the final stage of spiritual awakening or enlightenment.
 Taoism believes that when one accesses Shen, one becomes 仙 which means beyond humans.
-Buddhism calls enlightened person Buddha, which means the one who is beyond the mind.
+Buddhism calls the enlightened person Buddha, which means the one who is beyond the mind.

 Shen is the level of qi that our logical mind cannot reach.
 It is a nonphysical existence because it’s beyond time and space.
 No one can describe Shen in words because human languages cannot explain nonphysical existence.